The Value of Hospice Volunteers

 The value of volunteers in hospice and the compassion they share with others cannot be overstated.
 A 2010 National Hospice and Palliative Care Organization (NHPCO) study found that hospice programs with higher levels of direct care volunteer involvement reported higher levels of care satisfaction from the bereaved families of hospice patients.

 At the Center for Hope, we are fortunate to have many dedicated volunteers who not only enjoy giving of their time but also spending time with our patients and their loved ones.
 From making room visits to serving special meals, playing music or working on a craft, these individuals are making a big difference in everyone’s lives from the activities they engage in with and for our patients.
 Others prefer to help out in the office.
 Some come as part of an area company’s community outreach program, others from houses of worship while still others for the sheer joy of giving back to others on an individual basis.

 You can see some of these stories on our Facebook page and read about volunteer opportunities on our website here.
-To find out more, contact our Volunteer Coordinator, Stacy Kaplan at firstname.lastname@example.org or call (908) 889-7780, or fill out the form below.
+To find out more, contact our Volunteer Coordinator, Stacy Kaplan at [email protected], call (908) 889-7780, or fill out the form below.